 The truth is that when you use cash, you spend more wisely.
 When you have only $200 for groceries and you know it must last for two weeks, it forces you to think twice before you buy that extra item.
 A cash budget never lets you overspend because once the money is gone – it’s gone.

 CASH ENVELOPE CATEGORIES

-Getting started using the cash envelope system is pretty simple.
+Getting started using the envelope system for budgeting is pretty simple.
 To begin, look at your budget.
-You should seriously consider using cash for the following items:
+The following are cash envelope categories you should consider using: